MECLabTUDA/awesome-nca/README.md

 NCA are a new type of neural architecture, marrying concepts of traditional cellular automata and feed forward neural networks.
 This list is a curated collection of research papers and code repositories, presenting new ideas and applications for NCA.

+Scope: Other types of self-organizing systems, traditional cellular automata, other deep learning techiques are not covered, unless they utilize a cellular automaton with a learned rule at some point.

 Feel free to [contribute](#contributing).

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)